 Playing to the stereotype, dogs attacked more than 6,750 U.S. postal workers last year.
 Denver, in fact, ranks as the country’s seventh-worst place in the country for postal workers, based on an annual report by the Postal Service.
 Nearly 50 dogs bit letter carriers last year in Denver, a 24 percent increase in bites over the year before.
 If you are a letter carrier out of work due to a dog bite, you may be eligible for loss of income damages.
 This is where one of our personal injury lawyers who specialize in dog bites specifically can help.
 We can help make sure you are compensated throughout the healing process.

 These incidents can take place regardless of the animal’s environment.
 But there are still too many negligent owners.
 People get bit by dogs all the time, but each incident is as unique as the personality of the dog – or the owner’s behavior.
-Each case has its own set of factors that will dictate any judgments, and subsequent settlements.
-Burg Simpson’s attorneys are committed to helping dog bite victims.
+Each case has its own set of factors that will dictate any judgments and subsequent settlements.
+Burg Simpson’s dog bite attorneys are committed to helping dog bite victims.

 Over the last 12 years, just two dog breeds have been responsible for more than three-quarters of all fatal dog bites: Pit Bulls and Rottweilers.
 Serious or fatal dog bites are most likely to come from just a few breeds, such as: